New Jersey Swimming

 Registration: Prospective administrative officials must register with USA Swimming and complete their background check, athlete protection training and concussion protocol training in order to begin their apprentice training process.

-Clinics: Prospective administrative officials must also complete the free USA Swimming Foundations of Officiating clinic, which can be found herehttps://university.usaswimming.org/landing.
-They must also attend a NJS Adminstrative Official clinic and pass the USA Swimming Administrative Official Certification test, also found here: https://university.usaswimming.org/landing.
+Clinics: Prospective administrative officials complete the free USA Swimming Foundations of Officiating clinic and the USA Swimming Administrative Official clinic and test.
+Both can be found here: https://university.usaswimming.org/landing.

 Apprenticing: Prospective administrative officials must complete four apprentice sessions across at least two meets.
 Each apprentice session is documented on the NJS APPRENTICE ADMINISTRATIVE OFFICIAL EVALUATION form.
 The evaluation form must be signed by the meet referee for each session worked.